karencardoz/wordMasters/README.md

 ## Word Masters Game

 ## Overview
-User gets 6 chances to guess the word of the day
+User gets 6 chances to guess the word of the day.
 It utilizes word from the following endpoint: [https://words.dev-apis.com/word-of-the-day])

 ## Features